 When offenders commit crimes, the police normally investigate and charge them.
 Then they are prosecuted, and they may be fined and/or jailed.
 However, it is the taxpayers who currently pay for the justice system.
 With the increasing number of inmates at HMP Dodds at around 1,000, the cost of charging, prosecuting and looking after the offenders for the duration of their sentence has become burdensome.
 The main reason for Barbados’ expensive justice system is to address the actions of offenders.
 It is time that the offenders pay for their justice system.

 - To address the high cost of crime to the taxpayer, on conviction offenders will be fined 10 times the replacement value of the offence, and HMP Dodds will be reserved for violent offenders who must both serve their sentences and pay their fines.
 Therefore, if someone steals a cell phone, and a similar new cell phone costs $700, then they will pay a fine of $7,000 on conviction.
-It should be cheaper for an offended to buy their own than to steal someone else’s.
+It should be cheaper for an offender to buy their own than to steal someone else’s.

-- After persons are charged, but before they are formally tried, the offenders will be allowed to consult with their lawyers and pay a pre-trial fine of 3 times the replacement value of the offence, where one part will go to the victim, and two parts to fund the justice system.
+- After persons are charged, but before they are formally tried, the offenders will be allowed to consult with their lawyers and pay a pre-trial settlement of 3 times the replacement value of the offence, where one part will go to the victim, and two parts to fund the justice system.
 Otherwise, the fine on conviction will be 10 times the value of the offence if found guilty, where 2 parts will go to the victim and 8 parts to fund the justice system.
 The minimum pre-trial sentence will be $500, and the minimum trial sentence will be $5,000.

 - To address the problem of violent crime, violent crime will attract a minimum 3-year prison sentence for the first offence and a minimum 10-year prison sentence for subsequent offences.
 They will also attract fines of 10 times the value of the offence.
 Therefore, if a first offender used a knife during the robbery of the $700 cell phone, then on conviction, he will spend at least 3 years in prison and must also pay the $7,000 fine.